-Let's take a look at some of the common causes of water damage, severe weather.
-Washing Machine Water Supply Line Leak Water damage can be caused by many things, such as leaks in roofs, broken pipes, or gutters.
+Water damage can be caused by many things, such as leaks in roofs, broken pipes, or gutters.
 Homes that are not properly maintained or ventilated are particularly susceptible to a type of damage that will cause mold, especially in areas that are often neglected, such as basements and basements.
+Severe weather is also a common cause of water damage.
 Our cleaning and restoration teams have seen it all here in Chicago and the surrounding suburbs.

 One of the most immediate risks of suffering water damage is to your property, your possessions and your family.
 Certified professional water damage restoration specialists use psychrometry to monitor the drying process.
 Collecting water can leak into your home and damage ceilings, walls, and other parts of your home.
 Examples include broken water supply lines, tub or sink overflows, or malfunctions involving appliances.

 Water restoration technicians will remove wet carpet, floor, and subfloor to assess and address damage that was not immediately visible.Category 1 water: refers to a source of water that does not pose a substantial threat to humans and is classified as clean water.
 Regardless of the severity of the initial damage, you can't afford to wait to start the water cleaning process.
 Ignored water infiltration will worsen, leading to more damage and higher costs than if addressed immediately.When you can't take matters into your own hands, you may feel relieved to know that your homeowners insurance policy covers water damage.
 Sump pumps are a huge determining factor in determining if your home is capable of fighting water damage or not.We hope this list will serve as a quick reference guide for dealing with cleaning and repairing the house for water damage.